Thailand

 Also, count your money in front of the teller before leaving and keep your receipt.

 Sometimes, it’s not worth exchanging leftover money back into your home currency.
-Consider spending it at the duty-free shop instead.
+Instead, consider spending it at the duty-free shop.

 7-Notify the Government